A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Threats to validity

 \section{Threats to validity}

-\textbf{Conclusion validity.} Conclusion limitations concern the degree to which the statistical conclusions about which algorithms/framework perform best are accurate.
-We use Welch's ANOVA and Games-Howell's post-hoc test as a statistical test.
-The significance level is set to 0.05 which is standard across literature \cite{welch1947generalization}, \cite{games1976pairwise}.
-The nondeterministic nature of RL algorithms can threaten the conclusions made in this work.
+\textbf{Conclusion validity.} Conclusion limitations concern the degree to which the statistical conclusions about which algorithms/frameworks perform best are accurate.
+We use Welch's ANOVA and Games-Howell's post-hoc test as statistical tests.
+The significance level is set to 0.05 which is standard across the literature as shown by Welch et al.\cite{welch1947generalization}, Games et al. \cite{games1976pairwise}.
+The non-deterministic nature of DRL algorithms can threaten the conclusions made in this work.
 We address this by collecting results from 10 independent runs in the case of the game testing problem.
-Regarding the test case prioritization problem, the results are collected on multiple cycles (the MATH dataset has 55 cycles which is the least number of cycles among all datasets).
+Regarding the test case prioritization problem, the results are collected from 5 independent runs and on multiple cycles (the MATH dataset has 55 cycles which is the least number of cycles among all datasets).

-\textbf{Internal validity.} Regarding the game testing problem, the fact that we only consider the DRL part of the WUJI framework for comparison with the DRL strategies we studied, might threaten the validity of this work.
+\textbf{Internal validity.} Regarding the game testing problem, the fact that we only consider the DRL part of the wuji framework for comparison with the DRL strategies we studied, might threaten the validity of this work.
 Although we only compare the algorithms on sub-optimal solutions, it is necessary to make a fair comparison among the DRL algorithms.
 A potential limitation is the number of frameworks used and the algorithms chosen among these frameworks.
 We have chosen to evaluate some of the available frameworks and have not evaluated all the algorithms they offer.
 However, the frameworks used are among the most popular on GitHub, as well as the algorithms (see Section \ref{sec:Reinforcement Learning}).
-This ensures a good coverage in terms of the usage of RL in SE.
+This ensures good coverage in terms of the usage of DRL in SE.
 In the future, we plan to expand our study to cover more algorithms.
-The limitations of our hardware may threaten the generality of our evaluation results because it leads us to make choices about the results presented.
-As a matter of fact, in Section \ref{sec:Test case prioritization}, we often limited ourselves to the first 10 CI cycles when comparing the performance of the RL frameworks.
-Although this may seem to be insufficient, we were always able to see statistical significant differences between the studied frameworks.

 \textbf{Construct validity.} A potential threat to validity is related to our evaluation metrics, which are standard across the literature.
 We use these metrics to make a fair comparison amongst framework/algorithms under identical circumstances.
 We discussed some of their limitations and how they can be interpreted in Sections \ref{sec:REINFORCEMENT LEARNING FOR GAME TESTING} and \ref{sec:Reinforcement Learning for Test case prioritization}.